Financial Support for Students

-New students commencing their Diploma / Advanced Diploma / Graduate Certificate (VET) / Graduate Diploma (VET) TAFE level course for the first time in 2017, will be able to access the new VET Student Loan scheme for a tuition fee loan up to the published course loan cap, providing they meet VET Student Loan student eligibility criteria, and providing the course is listed as a VET Student Loan Scheme eligible course.
-This is subject to the passage of legislation of the VET Student Loans Bill 2016 through parliament prior to then.
+New students commencing their Diploma / Advanced Diploma / Graduate Certificate (VET) / Graduate Diploma (VET) TAFE level course for the first time in 2017, will be able to access the new VET Student Loan scheme for a tuition fee loan up to the published course loan cap, providing they meet VET Student Loan student eligibility criteria, and providing the course is approved for VET Student Loan for Box Hill Institute by the government.
+This list is viewable in the Skills Deepening Fee Schedule.

-A Loan Fee is yet to be finalized, however we anticipate a 20% loan fee will be applied, and added onto your VET Student Loan debt.
+A 20% loan fee applies to full-fee students and is added onto your VET Student Loan debt.

 To be eligible for a VET Student Loan, you must meet citizenship requirements, academic suitability course entry requirements, your course must be listed on the VET Student Loan Eligible Courses List, your total loan for the course must be within the stated course loan cap, and you cannot have exceeded your general FEE-HELP lifetime limit.
 If you are under 18, you must also have parental consent to take out this loan.
 Details as follows: